 A booth lead is someone who sends a chat message in the general booth area, chats directly with an exhibitor, downloads a file or clicks the CTA button.

 When you're setting up your booth, you can add downloadable files and links to click for attendees.
 If an attendee enters your booth and downloads that file or clicks on a link, the attendee is added as a lead.
 Make sure to label your file names appropriately before uploading so that they will be enticed to click it!

 Note: If they click on the link from the Offer area, it will not add them as leads.
 You may want to add that link in the Documents & Links area too so that anyone who clicks that will be added to the leads list.

-In your booth, you should see a Request a Meeting button, if an attendee clicks that, they will be added to your lead list.
+In your booth, you should see a call to action button, if an attendee clicks that, they will be added to your lead list.
 If your button is not in the booth, you may request for your event organizer to enable it.

-- If you're testing this, make sure you have a ticket, only those who has tickets can be added to the leads list.
+If you're testing this, make sure you have a ticket, only those who have tickets can be added to the leads list.

 Add a Live Stream

 Attendees can join your live Zoom meeting through the Live tab in your booth.
 From that meeting, you may ask for their contact information and add them to your lead list.
 Click here to learn more on Live Streaming as an Exhibitor